Nonlinear large deviations: Introduction

 The last problem mentioned in the previous paragraph, namely, computing $c(\delta, p)$ in \eqref{motiveq} when $p$ goes to zero like $N^{-\alpha}$ for some $\alpha> 0$, was the original motivation for this paper.
 What we accomplish in this article is the following: We build a general machinery for tackling large deviations of certain class of nonlinear functions of independent Bernoulli random variables, which in particular circumvents the use of Szemer\'edi's lemma.
 Among other things, this approach yields a variational formula for $c(\delta, p)$, analogous to \eqref{variational}, which holds when $p=p(N) \to 0$ slower than $N^{-1/42}$.
 To see what its potential benefits may be, we note that after the first version of this paper was posted on arXiv, Lubetzky and Zhao \cite{lz2} found a way to explicitly solve our variational problem when $N^{-1}\ll p\ll1$.
 As a result of this additional exciting development, we now know that if $p(N) \to 0$ slower than $N^{-1/42}$, then

 Therefore, the variational formula for $c(\delta, p)$ proved in this paper and its solution by Lubetzky and Zhao have completed the quest for understanding the behavior of the upper tail of triangle counts in Erd\H{o}s--R\'enyi random graphs under the restriction that $p\gg N^{-1/42}$.
 It has been conjectured in~\cite{lz2} that the same formula should hold all the way down to $p\gg N^{-1/2}$.
 A strong evidence in favor of this conjecture is that the Lubetzky--Zhao solution of the variational formula for $c(\delta, p)$ holds whenever $p\gg N^{-1/2}$.
+The above result has been recently extended to more general subgraph counts by Bhattacharya et al.~\cite{bglz}.
+For a survey of these developments and a short overview of the emerging field of large deviations for random graphs, see \cite{cha16}.